dlenhart/project-farenheit/README.md

 **Indicator Light Setup**

 info coming soon

+**Final Assembly**

+final setup w/ images coming soon.

 ***

 ## Software

-info coming soon
+The main software components are the Dashboard and the Restful API.

 ## Software Requirements

-To run, keep in mind you really need to fulfill the existing hardware for this to be useful, although you can replace the `GPIO_PATH` in `config.ini` to the test file, `data\\w1-slave`, if one chooses to tinker with the software.
+Keep in mind you really need to fulfill the existing hardware for this to be useful, although you can replace the `GPIO_TEST` setting in `config.ini` to `true`, and the application will use the provided mock file located at `/data/w1-slave` ( allows you to at least tinker with the application without the temperature sensor )

 * PHP 5.6 +
 * Apache w/ Mod_Rewrite